HackathonHackers/code-of-conduct/README.md

 # License

 This code of conduct is available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 In short, this code of conduct could be used and remixed as long as the original is properly cited.
-See a summary of the license here: (https://creativecommons.org/licenses/by/4.0/).
+See a summary of the license [here] (https://creativecommons.org/licenses/by/4.0/).